How to win Wildlife Photographer of the Year

 What are the key do’s and don’ts when selecting an image to enter?

 Don’t select your entries in a rush.
 Review your selection afresh several times and get a second opinion, if only to verify your own.
 Make sure you have the RAW files to match.
 And don’t enter a photo that has already been placed in another competition.

-What happens when the Wildlife Photographer of the Year judges disagree?
+What happens when the judges disagree?